okdistribute/stripe-server/README.md

 # payments

-Handles payments for debtcollective.org.
-Right now, only one donate option.
+Microservice that handles stripe payments.
+Right now, only works with the 'charge' option.

 ## API